dbos-inc/dbos-docs/docs/python/examples/ai-starter.md

 "First, The author wrote short stories and tried programming on the IBM 1401 in 9th grade using an early version of Fortran...
 Then, The author started YC by deciding to create an investment firm with Jessica after facing delays from VCs...
 Finally, Paul Graham decided to hand over Y Combinator (YC) to someone else after his mother had a stroke in 2012..."
 </BrowserWindow>

-The cool thing about this app is that if you visit the same version again, it will consistently return the same story.
+The cool thing about this app is that if you visit the same version again, it will consistently return the same story and only send it to Slack once.
 Under the hood, `SetWorkflowID` assigns the version number as the unique identifier to the workflow, and DBOS guarantees that each workflow ID always completes and runs exactly once no matter how many times it's invoked/interrupted.

-Moreover, you might notice that the first time you visit a version it may take ~10 seconds to generate a story due to the OpenAI model inference latency, but the second time you visit a version it responds much faster.
+Moreover, you might notice the second time you visit a version it responds much faster and doesn't re-send a Slack message.
 This is because DBOS persists the output of steps to guarantee durable execution.
-When re-executing a completed workflow, DBOS directly uses the recorded output instead of calling out to OpenAI again.
+When re-executing a completed workflow, DBOS directly uses the recorded output instead of calling third-party APIs again.

 Now you know how to build a reliable AI app!
 This is just the beginning of your DBOS journey.
 Check out our [examples](../../examples) for more apps you can build with DBOS.